Your Comprehensive Guide to Closing Sales without Looking Like Just another Insurance Salesperson

 Download the Free PDF here:

 Remember: Investigate & Educate

-Here’s a brief outline for you to follow for the review meeting - make sure you’re present and tailoring the meeting to the client’s needs:
+Here’s a brief outline for you to follow for the review meeting - make sure to be present and tailor the appointment to the client’s needs:

-1. Naturally start the meeting with a few minutes of pleasantries
+1. Naturally, start the discussion with a few minutes of pleasantries

 Discuss customer’s interests/hobbies

 Be natural and build a genuine relationship

 If they haven’t done it, take a minute or two to fill it out with them by asking them the questions on the form